 - White goods - large appliances including ovens, washing machines and refrigerators - are banned from disposal in Massachusetts.
 All appliances using CFCs are included in this ban.

-- If the appliance is still functioning, call your electric company to see if they have a take-back program for high-demand appliances.
+- If an appliance is still functioning, call your electric company to see if they have a take-back program for high-demand appliances.

-- Check Reuse Marketplace or the Yellow Pages for freon-removal companies and/or scrap-metal dealers who accept white goods.
+- Check Reuse Marketplace or an online search engine such as Google or Bing for freon-removal companies and/or scrap-metal dealers that accept white goods.
 Ask for certification that CFCs are removed according to EPA protocol.
 CFCs must also be removed from car air conditioners before they can be scrapped.

 - A number of Massachusetts companies accept CFC-containing appliances for recycling.
-Check the Yellow Pages or online for one in your area.
+Use an online search engine such as Google or Bing to find one in your area.
 Fees can vary widely, so it is a good idea to do some comparison shopping.